 Sec.
-70. Cash Budgeting System.
-All appropriations authorized in this Act, including budgetary support to GOCCs and financial assistance to LGUs, shall be available for release and obligation for the purpose specified, and under the same general and special provisions applicable thereto, until December 31, 2024, except for personnel services which shall be available for release, obligation and disbursement until December 31, 2023.
-On the other hand, appropriations for the statutory shares of LGUs shall be available for obligation and disbursement until fully expended.
+67. Cash Budgeting System.
+All appropriations authorized in this Act shall be available for release and obligation for the purpose specified, and under the same general and special provisions applicable thereto, until December 31, 2026, except for Personnel Services which shall be available for release, obligation, and disbursement until December 31, 2025.

-The construction of infrastructure projects, delivery of goods and services, inspection, and payment of infrastructure capital outlays, MOOE and other capital outlays, including those subsidy releases to GOCCs for MOOE and capital outlays, shall be made not later than December 31, 2024.
+The construction of infrastructure projects, delivery of goods and services, and inspection of infrastructure Capital Outlays, MOOE, and other Capital Outlays shall be made not later than December 31, 2026.

-After the end of validity period, all unreleased appropriations and unobligated allotment shall lapse, while unexpended or undisbursed funds shall revert to the unappropriated surplus of the General Fund in accordance with Section 28, Chapter 4, Book VI of E.O.
+After the end of validity period, all unreleased appropriations, unobligated allotments, and obligated allotments for goods/services/projects not yet delivered, rendered, or completed, and accepted shall revert to the unappropriated surplus of the General Fund in accordance with Section 28, Chapter 4, Book VI of E.O.
 No. 292 and shall not thereafter be available for expenditure except by subsequent legislative enactment.
-Departments, bureaus and offices of the National Government, including Constitutional Offices enjoying fiscal autonomy, SUCs, and GOCCs, shall strictly observe the validity of appropriations and the reversion of funds.
+Departments, bureaus, and offices of the National Government, including Constitutional Offices enjoying fiscal autonomy, and SUCs shall strictly observe the validity of appropriations and the reversion of funds.